 a new winery and a cellar for the reception of our customers.

-I am in charge of the 8.5 hectares of vines that our Domaine Jean-Baptiste PONSOT has in the best slopes of the Rully appellation, in the heart of the Côte Chalonnaise, Burgundy.
-Two thirds of our vineyard is in the Rully Premier Cru appellation raw and a third in the Rully Village appellation.
+I am in charge of the 8.8 hectares of vines that Domaine Jean-Baptiste PONSOT owns on the best slopes of the Rully Appellation, in the heart of the Côte Chalonnaise, but also in Chassagne-Montrachet, one of the jewels of the vineyards of Burgundy.

 We produce two thirds of white wines, and one third of red wines.